quafzi/gleeman/README.md

 express server, a css preprocessor, a database connection manager and so forth.
 An app can add functionality to your project or just provide data.

-The app itself constist of several functions.
-These functions are called in the order you define by addind depenedencies.
+The app itself consists of several functions.
+These functions are called in the defined order by adding depenedencies.
 All these functions get a callback as first argument.
-This should be called, when the function has all data it wants to return.
-The first parameter is an potential error that occurs during process, the second is the result of the function.
-It is stored in the app-object with the namespace of the func as key.
-Following functions can then access the result of this one, because this `app-object` is handed as second parameter to the function.
+This should be called, when the function has all data it want's to return.
+The first should parameter a potential error that occured during process, the second is the result of the function.
+It is stored in the result-object with the namespace of the func as key.
+The functions that depend on this function can then access the result of it, because the result is given as the second, third, ..., n-th parameter of the function.
+In Addition the whole `result-object` itself is always given as the last parameter.

 ```javascript
 module.exports = {